Listen in the podcast:

 Reviewers are very impressed with how durable this Jenga set is.
 “I have a party rental business and my big Jenga games go out almost every weekend,” writes one reviewer.

-Another reviewer said the blocks "can handle the throwing and carelessness of young children."
+Another reviewer said that the blocks “handle the throwing and carelessness of young children”.

 On the other hand, one reviewer warns that because the blocks themselves are so strong, everything else is at risk.